Skip to content

 Svetlana's career path

-I moved to London three years ago, and I started to work for TYPSA in the detailed design of the HS2 project.
+After that, I moved to London and joined TYPSA, where I contributed to the detailed design of the West Ruislip Station (for HS2).

 Major projects